CHELSEA234/SkelNet_motion_prediction/README.md

 # SkelNet_motion_prediction
 This is the implementation of the paper

 Xiao Guo, Jongmoo Choi. *Human motion prediction via learning local structure representations and temporal dependencies*.
 In AAAI2019.

-(The arxiv version is coming soon)
+PDF is [here](https://drive.google.com/file/d/1ICxROxmPfNe0gNRd-UyduiiEXW8WNAg0/view), (The arxiv version is coming soon)

 ### Dependencies
 * Tensorflow-gpu 1.3.0